Note: HEN members have access to free advice on pathways to courses and careers. Join now

 VCE via Council of Adult Education (CAE) CAE offers over 80 VCE subjects that can be done either full time or part time.
 Students have to be 17 or over.

 Other VCE providers.
 Many TAFEs and other Adult Community Centres and even neighbourhood houses offer VCE.
 Age requirements vary but when enrolment numbers are down, institutions are sometimes more flexible.
-A list of institutions we know of offering VCE/VCAL can be downloaded below.
 In some instances, these institutions run the course themselves, others are facilitators of Distance Ed in which case students attend a couple of times a week and complete work at home.
 Experiences with neighbourhood houses vary a lot depending on the particular staff and student group you get in with.

 OTEN is the NSW version of distance ed and offers HSC.
 They do accept students from interstate as long as they have a year 10 certificate and are at least 15 years old.
 As Victorian schools don’t have a year 10 certificate, if you’ve left school at that level ask if your year 10 school is sufficient.
 See their website for eligibility criteria.